-Diversity & InclusivityWe are committed in ensuring our impact extend beyond the participants in our programs.
-We are creating momentum & igniting conversation that promote change in leadership & in so doing reshape the leadership landscape.
+Diversity & InclusivityWe are committed in ensuring our impact extends beyond the participants in our programs.
+We are creating momentum and igniting conversation that promotes change in leadership and in doing so, reshapes the leadership landscape.

 MEET OUR FOUNDER & EXECUTIVE DIRECTOR

 Evangeline Chima is the founder of Black Mentorship Inc. BMI – an organization dedicated to fostering the professional growth and personal expansion of Black professionals.